siddeshwarnavink/clomy/README.txt

 clomy.h
 ==========

-A header-only universal C library.
+A simple header-only C library for building cross-platform applications.

 Features:
   1. Arena
   2. Dynamic array
   3. Hash table
-  4. String builder
+  4. String & String builder
+  5. Assertions
+  6. Essential Cross-platform API

 To learn how to use this library I would recommend checking examples/ codes which is sorted in increasing complexity and detail explanation of the